-My name is Kevin Davis, and I am a multi media artist.
+My name is Kevin Scott Davis, and I am an artist.

 In 2007, I founded the band Glowworm; writing, recording, and self funding The Coachlight Woods.
 The album has been featured in numerous television shows, feature films, and radio programs such NPR's This American Life.
 It currently has over 15 million streams on Spotify.